aring97/Fullstack-Capstone/README.md

 # Monster Tracker

-Monster tracker is an application to be used by the Dungeon Master(DM) in a session of the tabletop roll playing game(TRPG) Dungeons and Dragons(D&D).
+Monster tracker is an application to be used by the Dungeon Master(DM) in a session of the tabletop role playing game(TRPG) Dungeons and Dragons(D&D).
 Monster Tracker allows for users to save favorite or frequently used monsters to easily add to a new encounter.

 Installations required:
   - React and React-toastify in the client folder